 DENOMINATION AND CHURCH PARTNERSHIPS

-Metro Church is a member of the Southern Baptist Convention.
+Metro Church is a member of the Southern Baptist Convention, and we hold a Reformed understanding of salvation.
 We also freely partner with other gospel-centered, like-minded churches and organizations to collectively obey the Great Commission where Jesus said, "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age" (Matthew 28:19-20).